Dear prospective student:

 6. How do I apply for admission to the Faculty of Pharmacy and Pharmaceutical Sciences?

-The application procedure has three parts:
+The application procedure has five parts starting in 2018:

 - University of Alberta application